aidinforooghi/phase-1-project/README.md

 This is a movie database website that allows users to search for movies and view detailed information about each movie.
 It is built using HTML, CSS, and JavaScript.

+## Features

+- Search for movies by title